Jump to the section for Undergraduate

 Once your application process is complete according to the lender's instructions, Duke will receive confirmation from your lender and will add the loan to credit your Bursar bill.

 As a parent, you can apply to borrow on your student's behalf to help cover the cost of Duke.
 Parent loans do not impact a student's credit history or debt burden, but they do require a credit check for the parent borrower.
-The federal government offers a fixed-rate loan program with flexible repayment options.
-While some private lenders also offer parent loans, we recommend you explore the federal options first.
-To find out more about what loan may be right for you, see the links below.
+The federal government offers a fixed-rate loan program with flexible repayment options, as do the private lenders included in this list.
+To find out more about which loan may be right for you, see the links below.

 The Federal Direct PLUS Loan for Parents of Undergraduate Students, or PLUS loan, offers reasonable, fixed interest rates, generous qualifying credit criteria, and flexible repayment plans.
 Credit approval is required, and you must file the FAFSA.